 The “Nine Marks of a Healthy Church” is a book written in 2001 by Mark Dever, a Baptist Pastor in Washington, D.C.
 The 9Marks website is based on the book and lists the churches across the United States that subscribe to the 9 Marks of a Healthy Church.

 If you are looking for a church home and you are seeking a church that strives to be balanced and healthy, then we recommend our church.

-While you likely will have no problem finding a church with a large building, entertaining youth activities and motivational speeches, we at Calvary have taken a different approach.
 We believe that by striving to be a 9 Marks Church, we are fulfilling God’s purpose for His Church.
 We would love for you to join us.